jakegodsall/flashcard-generator-core/README.md

 ### Flashcard Services

 1. **GPT Implementation** (`FlashcardServiceGPTImpl.java`): Currently the only flashcard service available is using the OpenAI API.
 The service uses a `PromptService` to generate the appropriate prompts to the API, `HttpClientService` to generate the HTTP request and handle the HTTP response, and a `JsonParseService` to parse the response under the hood.

+#### Flashcard Formatting Rules

+The library enforces strict formatting rules to ensure consistency and quality in generated flashcards:

+1. **Verb Handling**:
+   - Infinitive verbs are automatically prefixed with "to " in both native and target languages
+   - Example: "to run" / "to speak" / "to write"

+2. **Case Consistency**:
+   - Vocabulary words (both native and target) are always in lowercase
+   - Example sentences follow proper capitalization rules (start with capital letter)

+3. **Sentence Structure**:
+   - All example sentences must end with a period
+   - Proper sentence structure and punctuation are enforced

+4. **Word Usage in Sentences**:
+   - For sentence-based flashcards, the target word NEVER appears in the native language sentence
+   - Instead, appropriate translations or alternative phrasings are used
+   - This ensures proper learning without direct word repetition

+5. **Multiple Flashcard Generation**:
+   - When generating multiple flashcards for the same word, each flashcard:
+     - Uses exactly the same target word (no synonyms or related words)
+     - Provides different example sentences and contexts
+     - Maintains all formatting rules consistently

 ### Output Services